codekiddy2/Visual-Studio-gtkmm/readme/path.md

 	D:\Github\install\Python3\Scripts;
 	D:\Github\install\Perl64\bin;

+If building multiple configurations the rest of PATH setup is done in debugger setup like so:

+In property manager Select all test projects at once and click on "properties" button, or right click properties, then in property pages that opens set
+* "Configuration" to "All configurations"
+* "Platform" to "All platforms"
+* Common properties > Debugging > Environment > path=$(BIN_DIR);%path%

-Depending on your build type append only one of the following directories to your path:
+Else, if building only one configuration, depending on your build type append only one of the following directories to your path:

 For Debug x64: